antarcticrainforest/tintX/docs/source/index.rst

 been developed for radar data only, is adopted to be able to track model and radar based rainfall data alike.

-If you want to just test usage and play with tracking data you can follow `this link <https://mybinder.org/v2/gh/antarcticrainforest/tintX/main?labpath=Readme.ipynb>`_ to start a binder session and familiarise yourself with the tracking by executing one of the example notebooks.
+If you just want to try the usage and play with tracking data you can follow `this link <https://mybinder.org/v2/gh/antarcticrainforest/tintX/main?labpath=Readme.ipynb>`_ to start a binder session and familiarise yourself with the tracking by executing one of the example notebooks.